 - Motion control shoes tend to weigh more than other running shoes.

-These are the least common type of shoe as more and more manufacturers are moving towards neutral shoes.
+Motion control running shoes are the least common type of shoe as more and more manufacturers are moving towards neutral shoes.

-Which type of shoe is best for running?
+Which Type of Shoe is Best for Running?

-Cushioned Shoes
+Max Cushioned Shoes

-A cushioned shoe can run the gamut from a light foam to plush like you are walking on a pillow (the Hoka Bondi!).
+A cushioned running shoe can run the gamut from a light foam to plush like you are walking on a pillow (the Hoka Bondi!).

 - Super plush shoes are great for recovery runs